lilanxiao/Rotated_IoU/readme.md

 1. axis-aligned box: the enclosing box is axis-aligned.
 This version is simple and fast but theortically non-optimal.
 2. rotated box (approximated): the enclosing box is rotated as well.
 The size of rotated enclosing box can be estimated using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
 The calculation if relatively simple but the result is not accurate.
 In the demo, this methode seems work well.
 3. rotated box (accurate): real [smallest enclosing bounding box](https://en.wikipedia.org/wiki/Minimum_bounding_box).
-Since the brutal force search is used to get the minimum bounding box, the computational cost is high.
+Since the brute force search is used to get the minimum bounding box, the computational cost is high.

 The three types of enclosing box can be chosen with: